arthadkulkarni/Premier-League-Predictions-Model/README.md

 Web scrap data using Python.
+Used beautifulSoup, requests, and pandas library to pull data and put in graph.